 Compliment her often on her strengths and coping skills.
 Be patient, positive, and open to discussions about her limitations and fears.

 Encourage participation in activities in which height isn't an issue, such as skating, diving, horseback riding, babysitting, or volunteer work.
 Volunteering, in particular, can be a big confidence booster.

-If she is depressed or having problems with her self-esteem, consider counseling and treatment by a mental health professional.
-Don't ignore your gut instinct if you think she's sad or withdrawn.
+If she's depressed or has self-esteem problems, consider counseling with a mental health professional.
+Don't ignore your instincts if you think she's sad or withdrawn.